tkrose/dotMe/README.md

 # dotMe
 Hopefully, my .me page but probably won't be.

-Basic Flask API that utilizes a simple GET request.
+Basic Flask API that utilizes a simple GET request and is deployable on OpenShift.